 "For thus saith the Lord unto the eunuchs that keep My sabbath and choose the things that please Me and take hold of My covenant, even unto them will I give in Mine house and within Mine walls a place and a name better than a name of sons and daughters and I will give them" and I love this, "an everlasting name that shall not be cut off."

 John MacArthur's online sermon about: the sin of homosexuality.
 Gay Christian teaching about homosexual eunuchs is historically accurate.
 We trust that Pastor MacArthur will acknowledge this truth.

-Dr. Robert Gagnon, the leading anti-gay speaker and writer, is tenured professor of New Testament and Greek at Pittsburg Theological Seminary.
+Dr. Robert Gagnon, a leading anti-gay speaker and writer, is Professor of Theology at Houston Baptist University.

 First admission: Leviticus 18:22 and 20:13 are in the context of temple prostitution.

 “I do not doubt that the circles out of which Lev 18:22 was produced had in view homosexual cult prostitution, at least partly.
 Homosexual cult prostitution appears to have been the primary form in which homosexual intercourse was practiced in Israel.”
 The Bible And Homosexual Practice, p.
 130.

 Second admission: "Probably "born eunuchs" in the ancient world did include people homosexually inclined, which incidentally puts to the lie the oft-repeated claim that the ancient world could not even conceive of persons that were congenitally influenced toward exclusive same-sex attractions."